lr42/gentle/README.md

     ````````````````````````````````

 A flower icon will appear in your task bar, indicating that Gentle Break
 Reminder is running.
-In about every 12 minutes, a colorful box will pop
+Every once in a while, a colorful box will pop up
-up on the screen reminding you to take either a short break (to look
+on the screen reminding you to take either a short break (to look away
-away from the screen) or a long break (to get away from the computer and
+from the screen) or a long break (to get away from the computer and
 stretch your legs).
-(The times and breaks will be customizable in the
+(The times and breaks can be customized in the
-very near future.)
+`config.toml` configuration file.)

 Running the project after install